KDE/digikam-doc/main_window/image_view.rst

     The digiKam Advanced Rename Tool Dialog

-The renaming pattern can be customize with the **Options** collection on the bottom which contains original file name, file extension, owner and group, directory, a dialog for defining a sequence number and a dialog for adding date and time information, either fixed or based on the time information written by the camera into the image file.
+The renaming pattern can be customize with the **Renaming Options** collection on the bottom which contains original file name, file extension, owner and group, directory, a dialog for defining a sequence number and a dialog for adding date and time information, either fixed or based on the time information written by the camera into the image file.
 Each option appended to the renaming pattern can be customized with the **Modifier** button on the right side of renaming pattern editor.

 .. figure:: images/mainwindow_advanced_rename_number.webp
     :alt: